Health, Nutrition & Exercise Sciences (HNES)

 HNES 304.
 Sport Promotion and Public Relations.
 3 Credits.

 This course explores the aspects of the sports promotion industry and how industry interfaces with the consumer.
 Theories of sport promotion and public relations will be related to promotion efficacy.
-Prereq: HNES 190 and students must be admitted to the Sport Management program.
+Prereq: HNES 190 and HNES 226 Sport Management students only or with instructor permission.

 HNES 323.
 Ethics of Sport.
 3 Credits.